Fitzgerald Advisors: Whole Loan Advisors, Debt & Note Brokers

 What is Owner Financing?

-Owner financing, also known as owner financed homes seller financing arrangements, is a real estate mortgage agreement where the property owner acts as the lender, providing financing to the buyer instead of a bank or traditional lending institution.
+Owner financing, also known as seller financing arrangements, is a real estate mortgage agreement where the property owner acts as the lender, providing financing to the buyer instead of a bank or traditional commercial real estate loans.
 The buyer pays directly to the owner rather than a financial institution.

 Why Choose Owner Commercial Owner Financing?

 There are several reasons why you might consider owner financing.
 For one, it can be easier to obtain financing for commercial properties, as those who offer owner financing may be more flexible in their requirements than a bank.
-Additionally, this type of financing may have some property tax advantages and can provide a reliable income stream for the property owner.
+Additionally, offering owner financing can make a property more attractive to buyers who might struggle with traditional bank financing.
+This type of financing may have some property tax advantages and can provide a reliable income stream for the property owner.

 Owner financing can also be a good option for buyers who may not qualify for traditional bank loans due to credit issues or those who may not have the large down payment typically required by banks.
 With owner financing, the loan terms can be negotiated between the buyer and seller, the closing process potentially resulting in more favorable terms for both the seller and buyer.